ponycloud/sparkle/doc/architecture.md

 without a dedicated controller entirely possible.
 With some external help, Sparkle can even be made high-available in such settings.

+## API

+Endpoints are generated from schema using the parent/child relations.
+Because some entity types have multiple parents, they can be reached under different URLs.

+There are two fundamental types of endpoints: collections and entities.

+Collection endpoints support three HTTP methods.  `GET` to retrieve list of child entities, `POST` to create a new child entity and finally, `PATCH` that will apply a JSON Patch with collection as the root document.

+Entities also support three HTTP methods.  `GET` to retrieve their state, `DELETE` for their complete removal, and `PATCH` that will apply a JSON Patch with entity as the root document.

+Note that although `/collection/entity/collection/...` paths are used in the API, the patches use a slightly different hierarchy that reflects the presence of `children` element within every entity.

+## Database Dictionary

+Both primary and foreign keys are immutable.
+They can only be changed by using the `move` patch operation.
+Since both source and destination paths are validated, it is not possible to move an entity under different tenant without being an administrator.

+It is also not possible to perform a move along a different ownership path.
+In other words, it is impossible to perform this move:

+    {
+      "op": "move",
+      "from": "/cpu_profile/<cpu-profile-id>/instance/<instance-id>",
+      "path": "/tenant/<tenant-id>/instance/<instance-id>"
+    }

+On the other hand, this move would be valid (for an administrator):

+    {
+      "op": "move",
+      "from": "/tenant/<tenant-id-2>/instance/<instance-id>",
+      "path": "/tenant/<tenant-id-1>/instance/<instance-id>"
+    }

 # Twilight